dkomics/ilri-africa-cdc-training/artic-ont-viral/README.md

     mkdir -p $USER/ont-artic
     cd $USER/ont-artic
     ```
-2. The `data, metadata, primer-schemes, scripts` directories will be linked to the project directory, to limit redundancy. `-s` (soft) means that we are creating a soft link.
+2. The `auxilliary-dengue-genomes` directory will be linked to the project directory, to limit redundancy. `-s` (soft) means that we are creating a soft link.
     ```
-    ln -s /var/scratch/global/ont-artic/[a]* .
+    ln -s /var/scratch/global/ont-artic/a* .

 <!-- 1.
 Fetch selected whole genomes of Dengue virus from NCBI given a file
    containing a list of accessions